Kuroko201/DSA-note/Linked_List/Linked_List - 00 introduction.md

   2. Array will be used when you know how many element you need.  array[100] > you know there will be 100 elements.
   3. Array can apply arithmetic operations. > Sorting alogrithm...

+## Linked list is not contiguous:
+  for example: [10,20,30,40,50]
+  In array, we can access the value by arr[0], arr[1], arr[3]...
+We exactly know where is the first element, the second element.

+  In linked list, we don't know where are the elements.
+We need pointers to store the memory location of each value.
+And link them.

+  In linked list, two things will be stored.
+One is the Value, One is the pointer to the next memory location.

 ## Sample example of linked list (C++)
 ```
 #include<iostream>